Using mice in research

 Collecting the relevant scientific data in a shorter amount of time minimises any pain or suffering.

 Mouse genetics research at Harwell requires breeding and maintaining many different strains of mice, carrying diverse genetic changes.
-116,926 wild type animals were reported as the additional statistics returned to the EU for 2018 and 116,162 underwent a scientific procedure as defined by Animal (Scientific Procedure) Act 1986.
+201,635 animals were bred at MRC Harwell in 2020, 100,395 underwent a scientific procedure as defined by Animal (Scientific Procedure) Act 1986.
 Breeding mice as part of scientific programmes allows researchers to not only explore the function of single genes but also more complex systems and diseases caused by the interaction of multiple genes.
 Many human diseases, such as diabetes and cardiovascular disease, are caused by the interplay of hundreds of genes, so such experiments are vital.
 For every colony of mice there is a frequently-reviewed individual breeding plan which aims to match the number of mice required for each specific experiment with the number produced from the matings in those colonies.
 This ensures that conclusive data is delivered with the minimum number of animals being bred.

 In summary, MRC Harwell is proactively committed to implementing the 3Rs – the refinement, reduction, and replacement of animals in research.
 Scientists at Harwell are trained to care not just for the animals, but about the animals.
 Their objective is to deliver knowledge that will hopefully benefit the lives of people in future, but they do so in the knowledge that they have commitments to the animals in their care, and commitments to both minimising their pain and suffering and strive to improve their welfare.